Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Conclusion

 \section{Conclusion}

-The DESI collaboration has recently released BAO measurements that, when combined with Planck CMB data and Type Ia Supernovae from either the Pantheon-plus or DESy5 surveys, produce a preference for Dynamical Dark Energy at a significance ranging between 3.5 and 3.9 standard deviations.
+The DESI collaboration has recently released BAO measurements based on its second year of observations that, when combined with Planck CMB data and Type Ia Supernovae from either the Pantheon-plus or DESy5 surveys, produce a preference for Dynamical Dark Energy at a significance ranging between 2.8 and 4.2 standard deviations.
 In this work, I investigate the role of Planck CMB measurements in favoring this preference and test whether and to what extent the shift toward evolving Dark Energy is supported by other CMB experiments.

 I assume a linear Chevallier-Polarski-Linde parameterization to describe the evolution of the Dark Energy equation of state and compare the observational constraints obtained from various combinations of CMB experiments.